 07 September 2019, Delhi-NCR

-NCCF’s side event, Certification of Natural Resources to Combat Desertification and Restoring Landscapes, held on 7th September 2019, was focused on certification of natural resources enhancing the sustainability of forests, agroforests, urban forests and NWFPs, thereby controlling land degradation, helping in combating desertification and achieving ultimate goal of Land Degradation Neutrality (LDN).
+NCCF’s side event, Certification of Natural Resources to Combat Desertification and Restoring Landscapes, held on 7th September 2019, was focused on certification of natural resources enhancing the sustainability of forests, agroforests, urban forests, and NWFPs, thereby controlling land degradation, helping in combating desertification and achieving the ultimate goal of Land Degradation Neutrality (LDN).

 The program commenced with a welcome address from Shri AK Srivastava, Director General NCCF.
 He outlined the context of the side event adding that certification will facilitate in better management of resources which involves all parameters.
-It will serve as a tool which could be adopted by all the stakeholders to improve the management of natural resources.
+It will serve as a tool that could be adopted by all the stakeholders to improve the management of natural resources.

 Shri Saibal Dasgupta, Additional Director General of Forests, Ministry of Environment, Forest and Climate Change in his remarks mentioned, “it is important to have a scientific approach.
 Forestry is a technical subject.
 Science has a very critical role to play in facing these challenges.
 Government lands for the specific industry can come under the Private-Public Partnership (PPP) model engaging people and industries which are interested in tree plantation.
 This will serve as a win-win situation for both.
 Many of the forests or plantations which are coming up in the different parts of the country need to be certified.
-It will give them a global acceptance.
+It will give them global acceptance.